At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 Accepted cards

 There are also customer lists, sales reports, order management, invoicing and more in the app.
-Electronic gift cards can be sold and accepted, payment links created, QR codes generated for contactless selling, and any payment method accepted including Clearpay (buy now, pay later).
+Electronic gift cards can be sold and accepted, payment links created, QR codes generated for contactless selling, and even buy now, pay later payment credit option Clearpay is accepted.

 Square’s browser dashboard has a free virtual terminal for telephone payments, an online store builder, detailed reports and options to subscribe to POS systems for retail, restaurants and a scheduling system.
 Square also integrates with much external software for e.g. accounting, online ordering and ecommerce.